Updated: Feb 6

 Ask Your Department Leader, School Leader, District Leader

 Schools have different departments with many different budgets for each of those departments, so finding the right person to ask can be difficult.
-We usually start right in our own math department, like the time our department chairperson got us poster boards and sticker dots (thanks Molly!)
+We usually start right in our own math department, like when our department chairperson gets us poster boards and sticker dots (thanks Molly!)
 For bigger budget items, we have gone to our school principal or even the district curriculum director, like the time we got funding to attend the NCTM conference (thanks Omar and Evan!)

 The most important question you need to be able to answer is "How will this improve student learning and performance?"
 For the Stats Medic Review Course, the answer is:

 The Stats Medic AP Exam Review Course was developed by successful and experienced AP Stats teachers with the intentional goal of strengthening and summarizing student learning, so that students can maximize their AP scores.
 This is achieved by having students engage with short content videos full of targeted AP Exam tips, followed by multiple choice and free response practice, and then immediate feedback on their responses.
 For strong evidence that it works, check out the incredible results when Anthony Marble used the Review Course with his students.